What Are Innovative Coatings & Finishes for Cosmetic Boxes in 2026?

 #4 - Inside Printing

+An inside printing offer gives the product a competitive advantage and a memorable unboxing experience.
 Surprise customers by printing inside the box, think of a friendly note, a minimalist pattern, or a usage tip.
 It’s an intimate moment of connection after unboxing.
 Brands that want to build loyalty often incorporate this detail, and it creates a moment people remember and share.

 #5 - Hot Stamp Foil